junxit/us-congress-bills-119/metadata.md

 - 2025-09-30 — Introduced in Senate
 - 2025-09-30 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2025-12-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 293.
+- 2025-12-09 — Senate Committee on Health, Education, Labor, and Pensions discharged, by petition, pursuant to 5 U.S.C.
+802(c).
+- 2025-12-09 — Senate Committee on Health, Education, Labor, and Pensions discharged, by petition, pursuant to 5 U.S.C.
+802(c).